 Where is data stored in Sway if I access Sway through another online service?

-Even if you access Sway through another online service, the data that you provide through your use of Sway is still stored in Azure within the United States.
+Even if you access Sway through another online service, the data that you provide through your use of Sway is still stored in Azure EU or US data centers.
+For more information see, Where is data stored in Sway?

 What compliance category does Sway meet?